Number of fatal traffic accidents in Illinois and U.S. rises sharply

 Accidents can be complex, especially when someone is killed in the crash.
 Insurance companies may try to offer a quick settlement.
 In many cases, the settlement doesn’t begin to cover the full extent of the loss.
 That’s why it’s important to speak with an experienced attorney.

-For a free and confidential consultation, contact Coplan & Crane.
-Call 800-394-6002 or fill out our online contact form.
+For a free and confidential consultation, contact Coplan & Crane by calling 800-394-6002 or filling out our online contact form.